-NCTIC provides technical assistance through in-person organizational technical assistance, virtual learning networks, technical assistance materials, and linkages to other resources supported by the federal government.
+NCTIC provides technical assistance through in-person organizational technical assistance, virtual learning networks, technical assistance materials, and links to other resources supported by the federal government.

 Publicly funded systems and organizations can request technical assistance; however, NCTIC does not provide direct assistance regarding treatment of trauma.
 Technical assistance and other products developed and/or supported by NCTIC include the following:

 - Essential Components of Trauma-informed Judicial Practice: A Guide for Judges in Treatment Courts, and Trauma 101: What Every Judge Needs to Know about Trauma – 2013 (PDF | 1.7 MB)

 - Engaging Women in Trauma-Informed Peer Support: A Guidebook

 - Changing Communities, Changing Lives, NCTIC 2012 Report (PDF | 4.6 MB)

 - Creating A Place of Healing and Forgiveness: The Trauma-Informed Care initiative at the Women’s Correctional Center of Hawaii – 2013 (PDF | 1 MB)